What We Do

 The Wild Seeds Writers Retreat, a collaboration with the Center for Black Literature, the English Department at SUNY, Plattsburgh, and the Paden Institute and Retreat for Writers, provides a writing community where established as well as newly discovered writers of color can focus on the craft of writing and create cross-cultural conversations around the literature created by writers of the African Diaspora.
 Writing fellows work with faculty workshop leaders and have an opportunity to draw upon their experiences as writers in a racialized society; to become knowledgeable about the issues and concerns facing writers of color; and to study with a professional writer in multiple genres.

-Since 2003, the Center has sponsored the Elders Writing Workshop in collaboration with Siloam Presbyterian Church.
-The workshop began as a writing project for older African Americans.
-Its specific purpose was to encourage its participants to recall their past and help them turn their recollections into inspirational memoirs and stories.
+The Center has long sponsored this popular writing workshop in collaboration with Siloam Presbyterian Church in Bedford-Stuyvesant, Brooklyn.
+The workshop began as a writing project for older African Americans and its specific purpose was to encourage its participants to recall their past and help them turn their recollections into inspirational memoirs and stories.

 The stories emanating from the elders include narratives of migration and the challenges of discrimination, racism, and segregation.